barangerbenjamin/data-wsl/README.md

 TODO => Find a work around

 Jupyter might support Python 3.8 by then and the problem will be no more

+# Matplotlib in python file

+Getting the following error *qt.qpa.screen: QXcbConnection: Could not connect to display 172.27.48.1:0 Could not connect to any X display.* instead of seeing a new window with the graph

+**FIX**
+Install Xming
+add `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0` to `~/.zshrc`
+start xming with `-ac` additional parameters
+Add entry for Xming in Windows Defender